ms-osram/advent-of-code-py/README.md

 ## Obtaining Puzzles

-To participate in Advent of Code, you can visit the official Advent of Code website (adventofcode.com) starting from December 1st.
+To participate in Advent of Code, you can visit the official [Advent of Code website](adventofcode.com) starting from December 1st.
 Each day, a new puzzle is unlocked at midnight Eastern Standard Time (UTC-5:00).
 The puzzles remain accessible throughout the event, allowing participants to catch up if they missed a few days.

 ## Submitting Solutions